C.J. Abrams Player Props: Nationals vs. Reds

 Reds Pitching Rankings

-- The Reds pitching staff is 17th in MLB with a collective 8.6 strikeouts per nine innings.
+- The 8.6 strikeouts per nine innings put together by the Reds pitching staff ranks 16th in MLB.

-- The Reds have a 4.94 team ERA that ranks 27th across all MLB pitching staffs.
+- The Reds have a 4.91 team ERA that ranks 27th among all league pitching staffs.

+- Reds pitchers combine to allow 115 total home runs at a rate of 1.3 per game (to rank 24th in the league).

-- Ashcraft gets the start for the Reds, his 16th of the season.
-He is 3-6 with a 6.66 ERA and 59 strikeouts in 75 2/3 innings pitched.
+- Williamson (1-2) gets the starting nod for the Reds in his 10th start of the season.
+He has a 5.36 ERA in 43 2/3 innings pitched, with 34 strikeouts.

-- The righty last pitched on Friday against the San Diego Padres, when he tossed 6 2/3 innings, allowing one earned run while giving up three hits.
+- In his most recent appearance on Saturday, the left-hander tossed five innings against the San Diego Padres, allowing one earned run while surrendering three hits.

-- In 15 games this season, the 25-year-old has put up an ERA of 6.66, with 7 strikeouts per nine innings.
-Opponents are batting .289 against him.
+- In nine games this season, the 25-year-old has an ERA of 5.36, with 7 strikeouts per nine innings.
+Opponents are hitting .254 against him.

 © 2023 Data Skrive.
 All rights reserved.